Shossi/First-Project/README.md

-This is Git repo for my Weather application and my Devops Course and homework
+This is a Git repo for my Weather-Application and Devops Course